Angelos-Karakoulias/Discovering-Events-in-Time-Evolving-Social-Networks/README.md

 Nodes.csv: a file containing the nodes participating on a event with the format:```Window Length, Number of Factors, Event Timestamp, Event Activity score, Participating Node```

+Final_results.csv: a file which is not an immediate result from our code, but result from his execution using every time different model (factors, window length).
+Here we rank our events based on the number of sifferent models detecting them (total of 16 models) and their activity score Format:```Timestamp, number of models detecting it, activity score, Rank```

+## Reference
+Fernandes S., Fanaee-T H., Gama J. (2019) Evolving Social Networks Analysis via Tensor Decompositions: From Global Event Detection Towards Local Pattern Discovery and Specification.
+In: Kralj Novak P., Šmuc T., Džeroski S. (eds) Discovery Science.
+DS 2019.
+Lecture Notes in Computer Science, vol 11828.
+Springer, Cham. https://doi.org/10.1007/978-3-030-33778-0_29